Chase Field - Arizona Diamondbacks

 Return on Investment 4

-Single-game ticket prices range from $19 up to $190 (even more when the Yankees, Red Sox, or Cubs come to town).
+Single-game ticket prices range from $26 up to $167 (they are generally higher priced when the Yankees, Red Sox, Dodgers, or Cubs come to town).
 Prices vary based on the game day and the opponent.
 Check third-party sites to see if there are less expensive tickets if attending just one game.
-The D-Backs have extremely affordable season ticket holder packages and deals (even mini plans) so if living in the area, that is a more affordable option.

 Concession prices are high but not uncommon for MLB stadiums.
-They do have the $2.99 deal so that’s a fantastic bonus.
+They do have the $2.99 deal, so that’s a fantastic bonus.

-Inexpensive parking or a $4 day pass ($2 for seniors) on the light rail makes getting to the ballpark quite reasonable.
+Inexpensive parking or a $4 day pass ($2 for seniors) on the light rail makes getting to the ballpark reasonable.

 All in all, attending a game at Chase Field is worth any fan’s sports entertainment budget.

-Extras 4
+Extras 5

 Chase Field has several additional items worth noting.